Normal working hours for wastewater operators are as follows:

 City wastewater operators are on call and can be reached 24 hours a day by contacting the non-emergency number for the Monroe Police Department at 608-329-2400 or 608-329-2590 and follow the callout procedures.
 If you are calling to report a sewer backup at your home, please contact the non-emergency number prior to contacting a contractor or plumber.
 It is the policy of the wastewater treatment plant to first have wastewater operators go to the location of the backup and sewer jet/clean the collection main to make sure that the blockage is not located in the City main and is located in the homeowner's private sewer lateral.

 The Monroe Wastewater Utility is an enterprise fund of the City of Monroe.
 The Utility provides wastewater collection and treatment services to approximately 4,400 properties within the City.
-Since late 2013, all activities of the Utility have been managed by the Director of Public Works.
 Financial accounting for the Utility is managed by the Utilities Finance and Budget Director.

 The Wastewater Utility operates under the environmental regulations of the Wisconsin Department of Natural Resources, and service rules of the Monroe Common Council.
 Utility rates are established by the City of Monroe.

 The Utility operates and maintains the waste treatment plant, and conveyance system.
 The plant can processes up to 3.7 million gallons of waste water each day, treat 15,000 pounds of Bio-chemical Oxygen Demand, and 7,600 pounds of Total Suspended Solids.
 As it returns water to Honey Creek, it is consistently cleaner than the creek water itself.